chocolate-doom/chocolate-doom/README.md

 # New features:

  * Widescreen support both zoomed view and real wide (bits from Russian Doom and Crispy).
+ * UI centering for widescreen (mostly taken from Crispy).
  * Enable loading 16 bit RIFF wavs in .wads (SmileTheory).
  * Doom 1.0 and 1.1 emulation (SmileTheory).
  * Draw the player mugshot with max view.